Not Plum Cake Or Eggnog, These Are 7 Traditional Christmas Desserts From India

 4. Kulkuls

-Inspired from the Portuguese Filhoses Enroladas, a rose like rolled pastry, kulkuls screams Christmas!
-This Goan dessert or snack is also called kidiyo, which mean worms in Konkani.
+Inspired by the Portuguese Filhoses Enroladas, a rose-like rolled pastry, kulkuls screams Christmas!
+This Goan dessert or snack is also called kidiyo, which means worms in Konkani.
 While this might not sound appetising, kulkuls shaped like worms, shells or curls are sweet and crispy.
 This is a dessert which is as fun to prepare as it is to eat.
-You need to roll the dough with forks and store it in an air tight container.
+You need to roll the dough with forks and store it in an airtight container.
 When you wish to eat, just deep fry them and enjoy them super hot.
-Might we add that they’re super addictive!
+Might we add that they’re super addictive?!

 5. Ariselu